 CHEM S-A Chemistry in Context

 This course is an integrated introduction to general chemistry, taught in a contextual framework of social, environmental, technological, and health issues.
-It is intended for students with little to no background in chemistry, as well as those who desire to expand their understanding of chemistry.
+It is intended for students with little to no background in chemistry, as well as those who desire to expand their basic understanding of chemistry.
 The topics covered include atomic structures and properties, stoichiometry, solutions, chemical bonding, energy, thermochemistry, nuclear chemistry, electrochemistry, polymers, chemical equilibrium, basic acids and bases, and drug design.

 Tuesdays, Thursdays, 8:30-11:30 am